-Unpaid work - print & broadcast media industry
+Unpaid work - print and broadcast media industry

 Read our fact sheet on unpaid work in the print and broadcast media industry.